nourelhoudamakni/EcoConnect/README.md

 # Econnete

-Econnete is a social media platform dedicated to environmental initiatives and sustainability.
+connete is a social media platform built with Laravel, dedicated to environmental initiatives and sustainability.
 It provides a space for users to collaborate on environmental projects, create and sell eco-friendly products, share posts, publish blogs, and organize/participate in events aimed at preserving the planet.

 ## Features